The Lancet August 26, 2023

 Endpoint

-Key result: Participants receiving semaglutide had a mean change in body weight of -14.9% compared to -2.4% in the placebo group.
+Key result: Participants receiving semaglutide 2.4 mg achieved a mean weight loss of 14.9% compared to 2.4% with placebo at 68 weeks.

 Tested